openresty/lua-resty-core/lib/ngx/ssl.md

 [parse_pem_priv_key](#parse_pem_priv_key) function for the current SSL connection.

 Returns `true` on success, or a `nil` value and a string describing the error otherwise.

+This function was first added in version `0.1.7`.

 [Back to TOC](#table-of-contents)